 Plantar fasciitis pain can be very stubborn and can last anywhere from months to years based on the severity of the symptoms.
 The longer it goes untreated the more difficult it may be to address the condition.

-Contact Functional Health Center today to get rid of your plantar fasciitis!
+Contact Vitality Health & Aesthetics today to get rid of your plantar fasciitis!